hyoklee/HDML/README.md

 # Hyper-Data Markup Language

-This is a project for augmenting/subsetting/aggregating data freely from multiple data sources such as Excel, DB, Hadoop, and other binary formats such as netCDF.
+This is a project for augmenting/subsetting/aggregating data freely from multiple data sources such as MS Excel, DB, Hadoop, and other binary formats such as netCDF.
+The development goal of HDML is to become the DNA of all data.